-Our schools, community colleges, and universities should be incubators of exploration and invention.
+Our schools, community colleges, adult learning centers and universities should be incubators of exploration and invention.
 Educators should be collaborators in learning, seeking new knowledge and constantly acquiring new skills alongside their students.
 Education leaders should set a vision for creating learning experiences that provide the right tools and supports for all learners to thrive.